-Drinking and the carrying of open containers in public areas on University premises are not permitted (unless specifically authorized in designated areas for special events).
-The sale, manufacture, or purchase of any alcoholic beverage on University premises is prohibited.
-Drivers or passengers in University vehicles and University-sponsored vehicles may not possess or consume alcoholic beverages.
 Students are responsible for the activity that occurs in their residence whether on or off campus.
 Therefore, students providing their residence as a place for those under 21 to consume alcoholic beverages, either intentionally or recklessly (leaving residence unsecured, not monitoring guests), is not permitted.

 Student safety and responsible drinking are the University's main priorities with regard to the legal consumption of alcohol.
-Therefore, we expect students of legal drinking age to set a positive example to all minors by discouraging alcohol-related behavior that is abusive to oneself or to others.
+Therefore, students of legal drinking age are expected to set a positive example to all minors by discouraging alcohol-related behavior that is abusive to oneself or to others.
 Additionally, expectations for students who reside in University assigned housing include:

-- 1. Residents who are 21 and older may consume alcohol in the presence of an underage roommate with the door closed as long as no other guests are present. - 2.
-For students 21 years and older, recurring patterns of irresponsible behavior could result in revoking the privilege to consume alcoholic beverages in the residence by the Office of Residence Life pending further disciplinary action. - 3.
-Resident students and their guests who are 21 or older may consume moderate amounts of alcohol in University residences in the privacy of their rooms with the door closed and in a manner that recognizes the rights of others. - 4.
-Displays or collections of empty alcohol containers are not permitted for those under 21.
+- For students 21 years and older, recurring patterns of irresponsible behavior could result in revoking the privilege to consume alcoholic beverages in the residence halls by the Office of Residence Life pending further disciplinary action. - 2.
+Displays or collections of empty alcohol containers, such as bottles or boxes, are not permitted for those under 21.
 Displays or collections by those 21 or over need to be clean and free from debris.
-With the exception of flasks and shot glasses for those 21 years and older, possession and/or use of drinking games (i.e. beer pong tables purchased or handmade) funnels, bongs, shot glasses, flasks, and other devices used for the rapid consumption of alcoholic beverages is prohibited. - 5.
+With the exception of flasks for those 21 years and older, possession and/or use of drinking games (i.e. beer pong tables purchased or handmade), funnels, bongs, shot glasses, flasks, and other devices used for the rapid consumption of alcoholic beverages is prohibited. - 3.
+Shot glasses may be possessed by individuals under the age of 21, but only for souvenir or decorative purposes.
+If any residue of liquid is present inside a shot glass and the owner is under 21, this policy is violated and the shot glass could be confiscated. - 4.
 The presence of keg beer or alcohol from other common sources is not permitted.

 Members of the University community are expected to be aware of and obey federal, state, and municipal laws or ordinances regulating the use, possession, sale or manufacture of alcoholic beverages.
-When the University is notified of students being cited for violations of law or ordinances by municipal, state, or federal authorities, those students will also face University conduct proceedings.
+When the University is notified of students being cited for violations of law or ordinances by municipal, state, or federal authorities, those students may also face University conduct proceedings.

 The University reserves the right to take disciplinary action against any student for offcampus behavior that violates this policy.
 This includes study abroad, immersion experiences, community service sites, and internship experiences.

-Students found responsible for first and second time violations of this policy through the conduct process will be assigned disciplinary actions that include a combination of the following: a disciplinary status such as University Warning, Community Probation, or University Probation; an educational program; a reflection exercise; community work hours; fines up to two hundred and fifty dollars (\$250.00); coach notification if applicable; parent/guardian notification; and mentoring.
+Students found responsible for first and second time violations of this policy through the conduct process will be assigned disciplinary actions that include a combination of the following: a disciplinary status such as University Warning, Community Probation, or University Probation; an educational program; a reflection exercise; fines up to two hundred and fifty dollars (\$250.00); coach notification if applicable; parent/guardian notification; and mentoring.